-- 1. Upon launching the app, the API server loads the textual descriptions of TOMs and metrics from the Catalogue of Control and Metrics.
+1. Upon launching the app, the API server loads the textual descriptions of requirements and metrics from the Catalogue of controls and metrics.
 In addition, the pre-computed numerical features for these texts are loaded from local files.
 Using pre-computed features has pros and cons.
 The main advantage lies in the fact that features computation is time consuming, and thus by computing features offline the app starting is faster.
-The disadvantage is that when a new TOM or metric is added to the Catalogue of Control and Metrics, the corresponding feature vector for that element must be computed and the app restarted to load the changes.
-When the MEDINA framework is ready for production, we expect that there will be no changes to the set of EUCS requirements considered, thus we opted to use the approach of pre-computing features. - 2.
-The Metric Recommender is then initialized with the K-d tree algorithm, computed on the feature vectors of the metrics. - 3.
+The disadvantage is that when a new requirement or metric is added to the Catalogue of controls and metrics, the corresponding feature vector for that element must be computed and the app restarted to load the changes.
+The set of requirements to work on has been set by the consortium, and we do not expect an extended set to be considered from month 30 until the end of the project.
+However, we feel it is important to have provided a proof of concept based on numerical features of the texts.

+- 2. The Metric Recommender is then initialized with the K-d tree algorithm8, computed on the feature vectors of the metrics. - 3.
 After the preliminary steps, the API server waits for requests from the Orchestrator component.
-The Orchestrator starts a translation by calling the API server and passing the identifier of a TOM.
-The API server then calls the Metric Recommender to get the association between a TOM and a set of metrics. - 4.
-These metrics are then translated into obligations, i.e., for each metric associated to a TOM, an obligation is constructed in XML language, using the metrics metadata previously loaded from the Catalogue of Control and Metrics.
-The obligations expressed in XML are then embedded into a larger object called REO, which includes TOM's metadata, metrics metadata and the obligations themselves. - 5.
+The Orchestrator starts a translation by calling the API server and passing the identifier of a requirement, a username and a Cloud Service identifier.
+The API server then calls the Metric Recommender to get the association between a requirement and a set of metrics. - 4.
+These metrics are then translated into obligations, i.e., for each metric associated to a requirement, an obligation is constructed in XML language, using the metrics metadata previously loaded from the Catalogue of controls and metrics.
+The obligations expressed in XML are then embedded into a larger object called REO, which includes requirement's metadata, metrics metadata and the obligations themselves. - 5.
 Finally, the object thus created is saved into the CNL Store, using the APIs provided by the CNL Editor.